bcarpenter7/tune-collector-final/README.md

 [Deployed with fly.io](https://tune-collector.fly.dev/)

 ## Introduction
-Welcome to Tune Collector, an Old Time Tunes Database App!
+Welcome to Tune Collector, an old time tunes database application!
 This app is designed to help traditional music enthusiasts store and organize their collection of old-time tunes in a convenient and user-friendly way.
 Whether you're a seasoned musician or just starting your journey into the world of traditional music, our app offers an efficient solution for managing and discovering tunes.

 ## Features
 <h4><strong>Create Tunes And Manage Tune Lists:</strong></h4> Users can easily create personalized notes about their favorite old-time tunes.
 Store information about the tuning, key, artist, and more!
 Tune-Collector automatically makes tune lists for the user to use.